mqtt2go/mqtt2go.github.io/dev/mqtt2go-commands.md

 <p align="justify">
-To access a multiple devices or all of their entities.
-Wildcard masks from the MQTT standard have to be used.
+To access a multiple devices or all of their entities, wildcard masks from the MQTT standard have to be used.
 If we want to substitute only one level, a <strong>+</strong> wildcard can be used.
 This means that the topic would look like:
 </p>

 ```